radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Even if all accounting packets were delivered and stored without error, there is no guarantee that the contents of those packets are in any way reasonable.
 The Wireless Broadband Alliance RADIUS Accounting Assurance {{WBA}} group has been investigating these issues.
 While the results are not yet public, a presentation was made at IETF 118 in the RADEXT working group {{RADEXT118}}.

 The data presented indicated that the WBA saw just about every possible counter attribute in RADIUS accounting packets as containing data which was blatantly wrong or contradictory.
-Some examples include extremely short sessions which have impossibly large amounts of data being downloaded.
-Other packets alleged that large amounts of data were downloaded, while at the same time claiming negligible packet counters, leading to absurdly large packet sizes.
+One example is extremely short sessions which have impossibly large amounts of data being downloaded.
+Other accounting packets allege that large amounts of data were downloaded via octet counters, while at the same time claiming negligible packet counters, leading to absurdly large packet sizes.

-The only conclusion from this analysis is that RADIUS clients act as if it is better to produce incorrect accounting data rather than producing no data.
+The only conclusion from this analysis is that RADIUS clients act as if it is better to produce incorrect accounting data rather than to produce no data at all.
 This failure to follow reasonable practices is expensive.
-In effect, vendors have offset their costs to produce quality data onto their customers, who have to take difficult and uncertain steps in order to sanitize or verify the accounting data.
+In effect, vendors have offset their costs to produce quality data onto their customers, who have to take difficult and uncertain steps in order to sanitize or verify the confusing data which vendors provide in accounting packets.

 It should go without saying that accounting systems need to produce correct data.
 However, {{RFC2865}} makes no requirement that the accounting data transported in RADIUS is correct, or is even vaguely realistic.
 We therefore state here that systems which produce accounting data MUST generate correct, accurate, and reasonably precise data.
 Vendors of networking equipment SHOULD test their systems to verify that the data they produce is accurate.

-## Unknown Attributes
+## Unknown Attributes {#unknown-attributes}

+One outcome of the BlastRADIUS mitigations was the discovery that some implementations discarded packets which contained an attribute that they did not recognize.
+While this behavior is not explicitly permitted by previous specifications, we must admit that it is not explicitly forbidden, either.
+This document corrects that failure.

-Unknown attributes are attributes which are well-formed, but which are not recognized by the implementation.
+Unknown attributes are defined to be attributes which are well-formed, but which are not recognized by the implementation.
 Processing of unknown attributes is discussed in {{RFC2866, Section 5}}:

 > A RADIUS server MAY ignore Attributes with an unknown Type.
 >
 > A RADIUS client MAY ignore Attributes with an unknown Type.

 We note this recommendation is to "ignore" these attributes, and not to discard the encapsulating packet.
-Instead of ignoring unknown attributes, some implementations are known instead to discard packets which contain an unknown attribute.
+Instead of ignoring unknown attributes, some implementations instead to discard packets which contain an unknown attribute.
 This behavior is incorrect, and leads to interoperability issues and network problems.

-Implementations MUST NOT discard packets if they receive attributes with an unknown Type.
+With limited exceptions, implementations MUST NOT discard packets if they receive attributes with an unknown Type.
 We update {{RFC2865}} to require that implementations MUST ignore Attributes with an unknown Type.
 Those attributes MUST be treated in the same manner as an "Invalid Attribute" which is defined in {{?RFC6929, Section 2.8}}.

+The only exception to the above rule is CoA-Request and Disconnect-Request packets, as discussed in {{?RFC8559, Section 4.3.2}}.

 This behavior is secure, so long as implementations follow some additional guidance for Access-Accept packets.
 This guidance follows logically from existing text in {{RFC2865, Section 4.4}} for similar situations with Access-Challenge: